 The image below shows the available parameters for “Sample” thresholds.
 The parameters are the same for Internal Lane Standard and Ladder with the exception of the “Pullup fractional filter” which can only be applied to “Sample” thresholds.
 There is also a checkbox labeled “Allow User to Override.”
-If this is not checked, the analyst cannot use the minimum RFU parameter box provided with each analysis and will only be able to review the sample under the minimum RFU set in the lab settings.
+If this is not checked, the analyst cannot modify the minimum RFU parameters with each analysis and will only be able to review the sample under the minimum RFU set in the lab settings.